Dmitri-Sintsov/django-jinja-knockout/QUICKSTART.rst

 There are lots of client-side Javascript included into the package.
 It includes ready to use components such as:

-* Django AJAX ModelForm / formset dialogs.
+* Django ModelForm / Formset AJAX dialogs.
-* Django Models AJAX datatables.
+* Django models AJAX datatables.
 * Nested templating with custom tags.
 * Client-side widget support.
 * AJAX `viewmodels`_.